YasuakiOmokawa/auctionsniperjava/README.md

+2020/1/11 に動作確認したバージョン。Dockerfileを書き換えた。

 Growing Object Oriented Software, Guided by Tests (GOOS) is a well known and respected book focusing on the design feedback provided by Test Driving software development.
 As discussed at [insert link], this is my first attempt at the comprehensive worked example - the Auction Sniper.
 Whilst the final solution is of interest, perhaps of even more value is reviewing the commit history to see how I journey from an initial failing end to end test to a working solution which communicates to remote servers, presents a Swing UI and does so with low coupling / high cohension.

 # Installation

 This, my solution to the Auction Sniper worked example primarily consists of a Java source tree, with dependency and build implemnted using idiomatic Maven.
 The test and integration-test phases cover the unit testing, and end to end testing requirements of the worked example.

 The Auction Sniper solution requires an XMPP server, so I've bundled a Vines instance in the poorly named vagrant submodule, as a Docker container to simplify deployment, and enable Continous Integration on CircleCi